What a First-Time Visitor Notices in the First 10 Seconds on a Website

 Can I Trust This?

-If the site feels rushed, cluttered, or inconsistent, trust drops—even if the product or service is strong.
+If a website feels rushed, cluttered, or inconsistent, trust drops quickly — even if the actual product or service is good.

 How Easy Is It to Navigate?